-Enjoy this critic’s choice from Tuscany in 2020.
+Enjoy this critic’s choice from Tuscany today.
 The Folonari family has been making superb wines for generations, and this particular bottle hails from the Nozzole estate in the Chianti Classico region.
 The wine boasts flavors of black cherry fruit and tart cherry compote with tobacco tannins sarsaparilla and rose petal florals.
 It's smooth and silky with great acid and a flourish of a finish.

 Read Next: The Best Wine Fridges, According to Experts

 The Guigal family produces their wine from the fruit of seven vineyards spanning both sides of Côte-Rôtie, off the banks of the Rhône River.
 They grow their grapes in the historical namesake chateau with equally historical vines averaging 50 years of age.

 This bottle is as romantic and passionate as one expects from a French wine: sultry with lush, roasted espresso beans and cured meat, white pepper, gorgeous rose petal florals, garrigue and cigar box.
 Pomegranate seeds, muddled wild strawberry, cherry pie and anise flavors continue on the palate.
 All these flavors are finely delineated with great energy and poise.

 Best Merlot: L'Ecole 41 Estate Merlot 2017

 L’Ecole is one of the top wine producers in Washington state, and their Estate Merlot is a standout.
 Made with grapes from the high-elevation Ferguson Vineyard in Walla Walla, this diverse blend is peak merlot.